exasol/connection-parameter-specification/README.md

 # Connection Parameter Specification

-This repository contains a specification for unified parameters for connection definitions.
+This repository contains the specification for unified parameters for connection definitions.

 For example, it specifies that the key for an AWS S3 bucket is named `s3Bucket`.
 By that we can offer a unified interface across tools.